odoo/documentation/project/configuration/collaboration.rst

 .. tip::
-    If you just need the pad and not the whole task page, you can click on the icon on the top right to get to the pad directly.
-This also gives you the direct url of the task description: useful if you want to send it to someone without adding this person as a follower.
+    If you just need the pad and not the whole task page, you can click on the icon on the top right to get to the pad directly in a full screen view.
+Click on the ``</>`` icon to get the direct URL of the task
+    description: useful if you want to send it to someone without adding this person as a follower.

 .. image:: media/manage_collaborate13.png
     :align: center